Issa Soumaré: Club career

 On 22 October 2019, Soumaré signed a professional contract with Orléans for four years.
 He debuted for Orléans in a 2–1 Ligue 2 loss to Stade Malherbe Caen on 1 November 2019.

 On 6 August 2021, he signed a four-year contract with Beerschot in the Belgian top division.
 On 31 January 2022, Soumaré was loaned to Ligue 2 club Quevilly-Rouen until the end of the 2021–22 season.
 On 12 July 2022, the loan to Queville-Rouen was renewed for the 2022–23 season, with an option to buy.

+On 3 July 2023, Soumaré signed for Ligue 1 club Le Havre following their promotion the previous season as champions, signing a three-year deal with the club.

+In January 2024, Soumaré joined Ligue 2 club Auxerre on loan until the end of the season.

 International career

 Soumaré is a youth international for Senegal.